kehan777/propermab/README.md

 unzip apbs.zip
 ```
 Record the path to this directory as it will be used in the next step.
+or: mv libreadline.so.7 to /propermab/APBS-3.0.0.Linux/lib;
+    mv libtinfo.so.5 to /propermab/APBS-3.0.0.Linux/lib

 ### Configuration
 Edit the `default_config.json` file to specify the path for each of the entries in the file